 In order to study effectively for the ACT, you need an ACT study schedule.
 A schedule ensures you’ll study for every section of the test with time left over for practice tests and reviewing difficult concepts.
 It helps you stay on track with your goals and, if well-implemented, should lead to an increase in your ACT score!

 What is the Ideal Study Schedule?

-Below are sample ACT study schedules based on how much time you have to prepare: two months, three months, or four months.
+Below are sample ACT study schedules based on how much time you have to prepare: one month, two months, three months, or four months.
 In our opinion, three months is the right amount of time to study for your first ACT.
 Three months gives you enough time to cover all the necessary material without totally frying your brain.